oleggromov/oleggromov.com/content/notes/2018-03-typescript-initiation-guide/index.md

 I tried to make it as strict as possible and turn off as many implications as I can.

-From now on, TypeScript Compiler must take care of both JavaScript *and* TypeScript source files, which enables seamless transition to the new language.
+From now on, TypeScript Compiler must take care of both JavaScript *and* TypeScript source files, which enables a seamless transition to the new language.

 ## Transition to TypeScript

 Now we can start translating JS to TS.
-I'll show you a few examples and share some of the insights I've got during the transition but there're much better and profound sources of knowledge about the language:
+I'll show you a few examples and share some of the insights I've got during the transition but there are much better and profound sources of knowledge about the language:

 - [Official TypeScript Handbook](https://www.typescriptlang.org/docs/handbook/basic-types.html)
 - [TypeScript Deep Dive opensource book](https://basarat.gitbooks.io/typescript/) by [Basarat Ali Syed](https://www.gitbook.com/@basarat)